 Before joining Epstein Becker Green, Christopher worked as a Director of Federal Public Policy at a nonprofit trade association that advocates for pro-patient and pro-pharmacy public policy and as a Director of Policy and Regulatory Affairs at a national trade association representing the pharmacist owners, managers, and employees of independent community pharmacies nationwide.
-In addition, he previously served as a Special Assistant Attorney General in the Office of the Attorney General of Maryland and as a litigation attorney at national and regional law firms, where he provided criminal defense and witness counseling in federal terrorism cases, defended alleged funders of the September 11 attacks in multidistrict civil litigation, and defended a state police department against Section 1983 multi-plaintiff racial profiling claims.
+In addition, he previously served as a Special Assistant Attorney General in the Office of the Attorney General of Maryland and as a litigation attorney at national and regional law firms, where he provided counseling and advocacy in civil litigation matters involving alleged funding of terrorism, alleged law enforcement racial profiling, employment discrimination, directors and officers insurance coverage, business disputes, medical malpractice, and personal injury.

 Earlier in his career, Christopher was a Visiting Assistant Professor of Law at Widener University School of Law’s Health Law Institute and served as a Legal Fellow for the U.S. Senate Judiciary Committee’s Subcommittee on Crime and Drugs.

 Among his extracurricular activities, Christopher serves as a judge for American University Washington College of Law’s Health Law Writing Competition.
 He also serves on the Board of Directors of DNAngels, a nonprofit dedicated to assisting individuals searching for their biological parents.

 - Drug and Medical Device Coding, Coverage, and Payment